The 7 Best Nail Lamps on Amazon

 What is the difference between UV and LED nail lamps?

-UV lamps emit a broad spectrum of ultraviolet light and can cure any gel polish, but take 2-3 minutes per coat.
-LED lamps emit specific wavelengths that cure LED-compatible gels much faster -- 30 to 60 seconds -- but will not cure older UV-only gel formulas.
-Most modern lamps are dual UV+LED, which gives you the fastest cure times while staying compatible with all gel brands.
+UV lamps emit a broad spectrum of ultraviolet light and can cure UV-compatible gel formulas, but often take longer per coat.
+LED lamps emit specific wavelengths that cure LED-compatible gels faster -- often 30 to 60 seconds -- but will not cure older UV-only gel formulas.
+Most modern lamps are dual UV+LED, which gives you broader compatibility, but you still need to follow the gel brand's lamp and cure-time instructions.

 How many watts do I need in a nail lamp?